-Wellington Park will be closed on any days with a fire danger rating of Severe, Extreme or Catastrophic fire danger.
+Wellington Park will be closed on any days with a fire danger rating of Severe, Extreme or Catastrophic.

-Visitors should also take adequate precautions during days of High, Very High and Severe fire danger.
+Visitors should also take adequate precautions during days of High and Very High fire danger.
 Remote access should be carefully planned and include a strategy for quickly leaving, and visitors should consider the use of appropriate communication equipment.
 In the event of a bushfire in the Park, walkers should exit the Park immediately via the safest route.

 Fore more information regarding fire danger ratings and other fire information, please visit the Tasmania Fire Service website.

 There have been recent sightings of snakes on the walking tracks in the Park.
 Please keep an eye out for them.
 If you see a snake move slowly away and let it go about its business.
 Note that all Tasmanian snakes are venomous.
 If you are bitten call the 000 emergency number immediately.